amwebexpert/guess_the_text/README.md

 ## Roadmap

+- Add GuessTheText privacy policy HTML page to BE Server (similar to this http://amwebexpert.users.sourceforge.net/#/privacy-policies/csv-viewer)
 - Introduce Lottie animations, see https://pub.dev/packages/lottie
 - Add about page informations about the native version but also about the BE API
 - Preferences page